-Fort Collins, generic Colorado is one heck of a beer town.
-The official population as of 2011 is just 146, capsule 762.
+Fort Collins, Colorado is one heck of a beer town.
+The official population as of 2011 is just 146, 762.
 Yet there are currently something like 12 breweries in the city.
 There are breweries of all shapes and sizes; Anhueser-Busch and New Belgium on the big end, Odell and Fort Collins Brewery in the middle, and places like Funkwerks on the small side.
 And to top it all off, in addition to being beer heaven Fort Collins is just a great place to be.

 If you ever find yourself in Fort Collins, Funkwerks Brewery is a must-visit.
 This tiny operation took over the space once occupied by Fort Collins Brewery when that beer-maker expanded.
 Funkwerks specializes in saison.
 That’s all you will find there.
 They make several varieties of saison, from straight-up, old-fashioned DuPont-like versions to ones made with green tea or Brettanomyces.
 Tasting your way through the rather generous sampler flight is an adventurous treat.